flenniken/collections/docs/aws-config.md

 # Overview

-The collections website uses AWS services for user authentication and for hosting the site files.
+The collections website uses AWS services for user authentication, for hosting the site files and notifications.

 * S3 holds the website files
 * CloudFront quickly handles the https requests and serves the files